mrowl/lein-nailgun/README.md

 ## Known Issues

-* The current version of vimclojure requires a version clojure 1.1 or earlier The development version of vimclojure is currently working on become agnostic as to which version of clojure you use.
+* The current version of vimclojure requires clojure 1.1 The development version of vimclojure is currently working on become agnostic as to which version of clojure you use.